For more information on local missions, email firstname.lastname@example.org.

 Please contact the director of the Nazareth Food and Essentials Pantry, Lindsay McDonald, if you have any questions.

-The gardens are located in the 300 block of Lincoln Street in the Cedar Falls Community Gardens just north of Gateway Park.
+The Nazareth Gardens are located in the 300 block of Lincoln Street in the Cedar Falls Community Gardens just north of Gateway Park.

 Throughout the spring and summer, all are invited to stop by to help week and water the gardens.